RoomanGulzar/RoomanGulzar/README.md

 - 👋 Hi, I’m @RoomanGulzar
-- 👀 I’m interested in Flutter
+- 👀 I’m interested in WebDevelopement
 - 🌱 I’m currently learning Git
-- 💞️ I’m looking to collaborate on flutter
+- 💞️ I’m looking to collaborate on web
 - 📫 How to reach me via Email

 <!---